-Because McKendree University must meet the requirements issued by the Illinois State Board of Education and the State Certification Board, their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
-A candidate must have earned a grade of "C" or better in all course work applied toward endorsements/licensure issued after February 2012.
+McKendree University must meet the requirements issued by the Illinois State Board of Education and the Illinois State Preparation and Licensure Board.
+Their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
+A candidate must have earned a grade of "C" or better in all course work applied toward endorsements/licensures.